MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/capabilities-edge-options.md

 ---
 # Capabilities and EdgeOptions

-Capabilities are options that you may use to customize and configure an `EdgeDriver` session.
+Capabilities are options that you can use to customize and configure an `EdgeDriver` session.
 To learn about starting a new `EdgeDriver` session, navigate to [Automating Microsoft Edge][WebdriverIndexAutomateMicrosoftEdgeChromium].
-This article describes all supported capabilities for Microsoft Edge and details on passing the capabilities to `EdgeDriver` sessions.
+This article describes all supported capabilities for Microsoft Edge and provides details about passing the capabilities to `EdgeDriver` sessions.

 Capabilities are passed to a WebDriver session as a JSON map.
 A WebDriver testing framework provides a WebDriver language binding.
 WebDriver language bindings typically provide type-safe convenience methods so you don't need to configure the JSON map yourself.
 Different WebDriver language bindings use different mechanisms to configure capabilities.
 [Selenium][SeleniumMain] configures capabilities through the `EdgeOptions` class.